MRCBSU/vbvarsel/README.md

 ### License

-This project is developed for the MRC-Biostatistical Unit at Cambridge University under the GNU Public license.
+This project is developed by the MRC-Biostatistical Unit at Cambridge University under the GNU Public license.